 Natural fiber rugs

-are a very organic, rich selection for interior décor.
-By creating design when the color options are fulfilled through furniture coverings, throw pillows, wall color, a natural fiber rug is a simple option for the floor covering.
+are a very organic, rich selection of interior décor.
+By creating a design when the color options are fulfilled through furniture coverings, throw pillows, wall color, a natural fiber rug is a simple option for the floor covering.